f5devcentral/adc-telemetry-based-autoscaling/README.md

    - **Third-party Analytics Provider**, (integrated with BIG-IP(s) via TS) for monitoring and alerting, (environment includes and ELK stack trial for testing/demo purposes)

-## Deploying the Solution
-Since the solution relies on Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
-After which you can clone the newly created repo locally to perform the initial application infrastructure deployment.

 ### GitHub Secrets
 Create the following [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
 The secrets will be utilized by the actions workflow to securely update the Azure deployment.
 You will need to provide [Azure service prinicipal credentials](https://github.com/marketplace/actions/azure-login) as well as a [GitHub acces token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your repository.